 Please Support our Parish

-During this time, a major concern is that the parish income is substantially reduced due to the fact that we have not had regular offertory collections for several months on Sundays and Wednesdays.
+During the past year the parish income has been substantially reduced due to the fact that we have not had regular offertory collections for several months on Sundays and Wednesdays.
 Despite this situation, we still need to pay for our operating expenses, which includes our employees' salaries.
 The government is still subsidizing employee wages, but at a much-reduced rate than at the beginning of the pandemic.
-If you are not able to attend Mass, please continue to support the parish regularly by:
+If you are not comfortable attending Mass at this time, please continue to support the parish regularly by:

 Thank you for your generosity and your ongoing financial support!